andyGallagher/reversible-audio-buffer-source-node/dev/README.md

 ### Dev environment

-This is a simple vanilla JS environment for trying out the `reversible-audio-buffer-source-node` package.
+This is a simple vanilla JS environment for trying out the `simple-reversible-audio-buffer-source-node` package.

 To spin up this environment, run the following commands: